 Ashore, in Antigua’s capital of St. John’s, you’ll find the baroque towers of the cathedral, which dominate the skyline, and a lively hub for shopping and dining.
 To the south is the island of Montserrat and to the north and west are Nevis, St. Kitts, St. Barts and St. Martin.

-Dream Yacht Charter in Antigua: Our diverse fleet of catamarans and monohulls for bareboat yacht charters are based in the iconic English Harbour, a full-service marina with restaurants, a supermarket, boutique shopping and a welcoming atmosphere.
+Dream Yacht Charter in Antigua: Our diverse fleet of catamarans and monohulls for bareboat yacht charters are based at Jolly Harbour, a full-service marina with restaurants, a supermarket, boutique shopping and a welcoming atmosphere.
 In the spring, more than 100 yachts, from performance racers to cruisers, head here for Antigua Sailing Week.
 Our Antigua base team will receive you warmly and look after you, giving local tips and advice.
 If you need help planning your charter, check out our inspirational itineraries section or get in touch with our team to find out more.

 What our customers say: “The boat was immaculate and worked perfectly throughout the week!
 Antigua is a stunning island with amazing wildlife, we all enjoyed it greatly and will definitely be going back.” -Peter H. (Antigua)